tenzir/tenzir/CONTRIBUTING.md

 Continuous Integration
 ----------------------

-We are using Jenkins to build and test each commit.
-No pull request gets merged unless all checks for the most recent commit pass.
-The checks are displayed directly in the GitHub interface for each commit.
-The list consists of:
+We use Jenkins to build and test each commit.
+Merging a pull request requires that all checks pass for the latest commit in the branch.
+GitHub displays the status of the individual checks in the pull request.
+We currently perform the following checks:

 - *build* (displayed as `continuous-integration/$BRANCH`): this checks whether the code compiles in all configurations (e.g., `Linux && gcc8`).